Mild cognitive impairment

-Mild cognitive impairment (MCI) is a neurocognitive disorder which involves cognitive impairments beyond those expected based on an individual's age and education but which are not significant enough to interfere with instrumental activities of daily living.
-MCI may occur as a transitional stage between normal aging and dementia, especially Alzheimer's disease.
-It includes both memory and non-memory impairments.
-The cause of the disorder remains unclear, as well as both its prevention and treatment, with some 50 percent of people diagnosed with it going on to develop Alzheimer's disease within five years.
-The diagnosis can also serve as an early indicator for other types of dementia, although MCI may remain stable or even remit.
+Mild cognitive impairment (MCI) is a diagnosis that reflects an intermediate stage of cognitive impairment that is often, but not always, a transitional phase from cognitive changes in normal aging to those typically found in dementia, especially dementia due to Alzheimer's disease (Alzheimer's dementia).
+MCI may include both memory and non-memory neurocognitive impairments.
+About 50 percent of people diagnosed with MCI have Alzheimer's disease and go on to develop Alzheimer's dementia within five years.
+MCI can also serve as an early indicator for other types of dementia, although MCI may also remain stable or remit.
+Many definitions of MCI exist.
+A common feature of many of these is that MCI involves cognitive impairments that are measurable but that are not significant enough to interfere with instrumental activities of daily living.

-Mild cognitive impairment has been relisted as mild neurocognitive disorder in DSM-5, and in ICD-11, the latter effective on 1 January 2022.
+The DSM-5 introduces the concept of mild neurocognitive disorder (mNCD), which is designed to be largely equivalent to MCI.
+The International Classification of Diseases (ICD-11) refers to MCI as "Mild Neurocognitive Disorder (MND)".
+It is controversial whether MCI should be used as a diagnosis.

+The definition of MCI continues to evolve.
+Academic discussion revolves around whether MCI should be classified or diagnosed algorithmically or clinically, the reliability of clinical judgment, stability of the diagnosis over time, and the utility or predictivity of biomarkers.
+Differences in the definition and implementation of the MCI construct can explain some discrepancies between research studies.

 Classification

 MCI can present with a variety of symptoms, but is divided generally into two types.

 Amnestic MCI (aMCI) is mild cognitive impairment with memory loss as the predominant symptom; aMCI is frequently seen as a prodromal stage of Alzheimer's disease.
 Studies suggest that these individuals tend to progress to probable Alzheimer's disease at a rate of approximately 10% to 15% per year.
 It is possible that being diagnosed with cognitive decline may serve as an indicator of MCI.

 Nonamnestic MCI (naMCI) is mild cognitive impairment in which impairments in domains other than memory (for example, language, visuospatial, executive) are more prominent.
 It may be further divided as nonamnestic single- or multiple-domain MCI, and these individuals are believed to be more likely to convert to other dementias (for example, dementia with Lewy bodies).

-The International Classification of Diseases classifies MCI as a "mental and behavioural disorder."

 Causes

-Mild cognitive impairment (MCI) may be caused due to alteration in the brain triggered during early stages of Alzheimer's disease or other forms of dementia.
-Exact causes of MCI are unknown.
-It is controversial whether MCI even should be identified as a disorder.

-Risk factors of both dementia and MCI are considered to be the same: these are aging, genetic (heredity) cause of Alzheimer's or other dementia, and cardiovascular disease.
+Mild cognitive impairment (MCI) may be caused due to alteration in the brain triggered during early stages of Alzheimer's disease, to other causes, or to a combination of causes.
+Brain damage, brain injury, delirium and prolonged substance abuse can cause MCI.
+HIV-associated neurocognitive disorder can cause MCI.
+Risk factors of both dementia and MCI are the same, and include: aging, genetics, and cardiovascular disease.

-Individuals with MCI have increased oxidative damage in their nuclear and mitochondrial brain DNA.

 Diagnosis

-The diagnosis of MCI requires considerable clinical judgement, and as such a comprehensive clinical assessment including clinical observation, neuroimaging, blood tests and neuropsychological testing are best in order to rule out an alternate diagnosis.
+The diagnosis of MCI requires clinical judgement, possibly including clinical observation, neuroimaging, blood tests and neuropsychological testing.
+MCI may be diagnosed differently by different clinicians using different definitions or criteria, but generally including:

-MCI is diagnosed when there is: